Written by Dr. Emily R. Thornton, PhD, LCADC , Last Updated: November 12, 2025

 The Idaho Office of Drug Policy reported that close to 1,000 Idahoans died from alcohol-related issues between 2020 and 2021.
 In 2022, about 200 people died from fentanyl overdoses.
-When compared to other states, those may seem like relatively low numbers.
+When compared to other states, those numbers may seem relatively low.
 But when compared to the Idaho of the not-too-distant past, those numbers set off major alarms.

 Alcohol-related deaths in Idaho are up 41% from only five years ago.
-Fentanyl-related deaths are up 717% from only one year ago.
-But what’s perhaps most worrying is that Idaho doesn’t seem to be ready to turn the tide.
+Fentanyl-related deaths rose more than 700% from 2019 to 2022.
+However, what’s perhaps most worrying is that Idaho does seem ready to turn the tide.

-According to the Idaho Behavioral Health Alliance, every county in Idaho is a government-designated mental health professional shortage area.
+As of 2024, nearly all Idaho counties are designated as Mental Health Professional Shortage Areas (HPSAs).
 This means that many residents who need help navigating mental health issues, substance use disorders, and combinations of the two never receive adequate support.

-Fortunately, Idaho has received more than $26 million in settlements from companies that fueled the nation’s opioid crisis by falsely marketing certain painkillers as non-addictive.
-As the state invests that money into prevention and recovery programs, thousands of Idaohoans stand to get their lives back.
+Fortunately, Idaho is expected to receive more than $250 million over 18 years from opioid settlements, with $26 million disbursed by early 2024.
+As the state invests that money in prevention and recovery programs, thousands of Idahoans stand to regain their lives.

 If you’re interested in being a part of that process, there’s perhaps never been a better time to become a substance use disorder counselor in Idaho.
-In this guide, we’ll walk you through the application process, discuss potential employers and salaries, and introduce you to some colleges and universities that can prepare you to answer the call.
+In this guide, we’ll walk you through the application process, discuss potential employers and salaries, and introduce you to some substance abuse counseling degree programs that can prepare you to answer the call.

 Steps to Becoming Certified as a Substance Abuse Counselor in Idaho